• Skip to primary navigation

 You can use canned chickpeas or dry chickpeas, sometimes known as garbanzo beans.
 If you use canned chickpeas, you must rinse them well and pat them dry with a kitchen cloth.

 If you use dry chickpeas, you need first to soak them in water overnight, then boil them for one to two hours till fully cooked.
-You can cook them in a regular pot, slow cooker, or instant pot.
+You can cook chickpeas in a regular pot, slow cooker, or instant pot.

 Olive oil